jmknoble/nice-things/README.md

 2. Check each found process's priority.
 3. If a process's priority is "too important", change its priority to make it less important.
+4. If you want, write messages to the system log indicating what it's doing.

 To do this, **nice-things** uses CLI commands called [pgrep][] (to find matching processes), [ps][] (to find a process's priority) and [renice][] (to